 Communication and the Arts Bachelor's Degree Program Concentration

-Earn Your Undergraduate Degree Through an Communication and the Arts Major
+Earn Your B.A.
+Degree Through an Communication and the Arts Major

 Communication and Art's Degree Professions

 • Media production

 • Digital video

 • Conflict mediation

 Online and On-campus Communication and the Arts Courses

 - Intercultural Communication - A Communication and the Arts course focusing on the importance of culture in everyday lives, as well as the ways in which culture relates to and effects the process of communication.

 - Arts and Values – A Communication and the Arts course designed to provide students with an understanding of arts as a social and cultural force.

 - Gender and Cultural Communication – A course designed to provide students with critical thinking and analytical knowledge in regards to gender and communication within cultures.